 This followed from the initial attempt to culture the mites prior to the start of the project.
-In 2012 attempts were made to do this on pot-grown spinach in controlled environment rooms in the Insect Rearing Unit at Warwick Crop Centre.
-There may be other approaches that could be used, based on information in the literature.
+In 2012 attempts were made to do this using pot-grown spinach in controlled environment rooms in the Insect Rearing Unit at Warwick Crop Centre.